vermont42/GpxLocationManager/README.md

 `GpxLocationManager` is not a functionally complete replacement for `CLLocationManager`.
 The former lacks much of the latter’s functionality. `GpxLocationManager`’s primary function is to invoke `didUpdateLocations()` with arbitrary location data.
 That said, `GpxLocationManager` could certainly serve as a starting point for a functionally complete replacement for `CLLocationManager`.

 `GpxLocationManager` correctly parses GPX files created by iSmoothRun, Runmeter, and Runkeeper.
 I have not tested GPX files from other sources.

-RaceRunner can detect current temperature and weather, but only if you obtain an API key from [Dark Sky](http://developer.forecast.io) and set `apiKey` in `DarkSky.swift`.
-I will credit Dark Sky in the UI before I release RaceRunner.

-RaceRunner does not pretend to be a functionally complete race-tracking app.
-Rather, at this point, RaceRunner is largely a Swift translation of [Matt Luedke’s](https://github.com/mluedke2) [MoonRunner](https://github.com/mluedke2/moonrunner) with the addition of three features: an animated pin, colored altitude overlays, and (potentially) simulated GPS data.
-I plan to polish the UI, implement certain racing-oriented features, and eventually release RaceRunner into the App Store.
-Please let me know if you are interested in beta-testing RaceRunner.

-RaceRunner does not gracefully handle massive datasets.
-By massive, I mean “the drive from Berkeley to Lake Tahoe”.
-I plan to fix this at some point.

-I recognize that RaceRunner’s error handling is unfinished.

 ## Creator